oznogon/gattaibushido-public/rules/05_coach.md

 #### Debilitate (2X)

-Wave Version: A Pilot of your choice Discards a card from her hand.
-Storm Version: Each Pilot discards a card from their hand, *or* a single Pilot Discards her entire hand.
+Wave Version: A Pilot of your choice Discards a card from her Hand.
+Storm Version: Each Pilot discards a card from their Hand, *or* a single Pilot Discards her entire hHnd.
 In either version, the Pilot(s) immediately redraws unless in the middle of an active Throwdown, in which case she only redraws after the Throwdown concludes.

 #### Demolish (2X)